 It may be for you if you haven’t found success with diet, exercise, and/or medication.
-Bariatric surgery is a proven, safe, effective option for people who typically lose between 55 to 70 percent of their excess body weight.
-Our weight loss doctors provide a comprehensive evaluation, pre-surgical education and post-surgical support that ensures you achieve your weight loss goals.
-After bariatric surgery, you should expect major improvements in obesity-related conditions including heart disease, type 2 diabetes, sleep apnea, and joint pain.
+Bariatric surgery is a proven, safe, effective option.
+The American Society for Metabolic and Bariatric Surgery reports that people typically lose between 60 and 75 percent of their excess weight in the first year after surgery, and maintain 50 percent of their excess weight loss five years after surgery.
+Studies also provide evidence that bariatric surgery helps people overcome obesity-related conditions including certain cancers, heart disease, type 2 diabetes, sleep apnea, and joint pain.
+Research published in the New England Journal of Medicine in 2007 found that people who undergo bariatric surgery improve their life expectancy.
 You can start the process by attending one of our free weight loss seminars or watching this informational video.
 Then fill out and submit your health history.
 We will call you to schedule your initial consultation.

 There are many factors to consider when choosing a weight loss doctor and hospital for your bariatric surgery.
 Understanding which weight loss surgery option is right for you is equally important.
 Our bariatric surgeons are skilled in all weight loss surgery options, including gastric bypass surgery, gastric band, and gastric sleeve surgery.
 The medical team at Duke's bariatric clinic can give you the guidance, care, and support you need to achieve your goals.
 We offer:

 - Experienced weight loss doctors.
 Our board certified bariatric surgeons are fellowship-trained, meaning they have completed additional years of training in bariatric surgery.
 They have been serving the Triangle for more than 20 years and perform approximately 800 bariatric surgeries each year.
 Studies show that surgical experience is an important indicator of your successful outcome.